A fine image of the small Sand Partridge in the Arava Valley near Eilat by Dave Barnes.

 Golden Jackal, Nubian Ibex, Dorcas and Mountain Gazelles, and Rock Hyrax.
 Also a chance of Jungle Cat, Indian Crested Porcupine and Arabian Oryx (reintroduced).

-Sand Partridge, Pygmy Cormorant, Western Reef Egret, Macqueen’s (Houbara) Bustard, Cream-coloured Courser, Armenian and Great Black-headed Gulls, Lichtenstein’s and Spotted Sandgrouse, Namaqua Dove, Mourning Wheatear, Blackstart, Clamorous Reed Warbler, Arabian Babbler, Tristram’s Starling, Desert Finch and Dead Sea Sparrow.
-Also a chance of Black Francolin, Brown Booby, Striated Heron, Saker Falcon, White-eyed Gull, Crowned and Pin-tailed Sandgrouse, Hume’s Owl, Pharaoh Eagle Owl, Pallid Scops Owl, Egyptian and Nubian Nightjars, Bar-tailed, Dunn’s, Hoopoe, Lesser Short-toed, Temminck’s and Thick-billed Larks, Arabian, Cyprus and (Asian) Desert Warblers, Cyprus Pied and Hooded Wheatears, Cinereous and Striolated Buntings, Sinai Rosefinch, Crimson-winged Finch and Syrian Serin, and an outside chance of outstanding Western Palearctic rarities such as Caspian Plover, Oriental Skylark, Black Bush Robin and Grey Hypocolius.
+Sand Partridge, Pygmy Cormorant, Western Reef Egret, Levant Sparrowhawk, Macqueen’s (Houbara) Bustard, Cream-coloured Courser, Armenian and Great Black-headed Gulls, Lichtenstein’s and Spotted Sandgrouse, Namaqua Dove, White-spectacled Bulbul, Mourning Wheatear, Blackstart, Clamorous Reed Warbler, Arabian Babbler, Tristram’s Starling, Palestine Sunbird, Desert Finch and Dead Sea Sparrow.
+Also a chance of Black Francolin, Brown Booby, Striated Heron, Saker and Sooty (from late April) Falcons, White-eyed Gull, White-cheeked Tern (from late April), Crowned and Pin-tailed Sandgrouse, Desert (Hume’s) Owl, Pharaoh Eagle Owl, Pallid Scops Owl, Egyptian and Nubian (tamaricus) Nightjars, Bar-tailed, Dunn’s, Hoopoe, Lesser Short-toed, Temminck’s and Thick-billed Larks, Arabian, Cyprus and (Asian) Desert Warblers, Cyprus Pied and Hooded Wheatears, Cinereous and Striolated Buntings, Sinai Rosefinch, (Asian) Crimson-winged Finch and Syrian (Tristram's) Serin, and an outside chance of outstanding Western Palearctic rarities such as Caspian Plover, Oriental Skylark, Black Bush Robin and Grey Hypocolius.

 There are about 2800 species of flowering plant in Israel, a remarkable total for such a small and mainly arid country.
 They include about 200 ‘bulb’ species including many superb irises and the top places to look for them include the Negev Desert, and Mounts Hermon and Gilboa.